 ASP.NET is a Microsoft-developed open-source software for building web apps, services, IoT apps, and mobile backend components.
-It allows us to construct internet applications, services, IoT apps, and mobile backends.
+It allows .NET development companies to construct internet applications, services, IoT apps, and mobile backends.
 The primary distinction between ASP.NET and ASP.NET Core is that they are cross-platform.
 By the way, it enables us to run on .NET Core or net Framework.

 Why learn ASP .NET Core?

 ASP.NET Core is a re-imagined version of the ASP.NET framework, built on top of the new .NET Core platform, that uses modern software design ideas.
 Although it is new in one way, .NET Core has years of widespread production usage.
 It has incorporated many features from the mature, stable, and reliable .NET Framework, which has been in use for almost two decades.

 - Run .NET in Browser: With Blazor, we can use C# to create interactive web UIs that run .NET directly in the browser.

 - Internet of Things: You can develop cutting-edge applications or background services for IoT devices.

 Use .NET Core for your server application when you need side-by-side versions of .NET per app, target microservices, use Docker containers, or have cross-platform needs.

 Django is an open-source python web framework that helps you develop websites quickly, securely, and with clean design.
 It is a web application framework that provides all the components needed for app development so you can focus on new features instead of rewriting old code.
 Instagram, BitBucket, Mozilla, and other well-known websites are all created with the Django framework.